Advices and tips for expats in Bangkok

 - 3 Day to Day Life

-Where to find things to do in Bangkok ?
+Where to find what's going on in Bangkok ?

-There's so many things going on in Bangkok that it's hard to keep track of everything and to find things that interest you.
+There's so many things happening in Bangkok that it's hard to keep track and to find things that are really interesting for you.

-Personally, I find Facebook Groups and a few well known websites to be the best source.
+Personally, I find facebook groups and a few well known websites to be the best source of information.

 Events and new places